fastify/fastify-static/README.md

 Default: `undefined`

 To enable `hash`, you must first disable the `wildcard` option.
 When enabled, `hash` lets the user access assets dynamically using the decorated `getHashedAsset` function.
 This in turn makes possible the usage of a very high `maxAge` so that the content can be cached as long as possible.
-If any modifications are made to a file, its hash will simply be recalculated during the next startup (or after running `npm run hash:build <rootList> <serveDotfiles?> <ignoreList>`) and the cache will bust for that asset.
+If any modifications are made to a file, its hash will simply be recalculated during the next startup (or after running `npm run hash <rootList> <serveDotfiles?> <globIgnoreList>`) and the cache will bust for that asset.

-**Note:** Once you generate the hashes using the `hash:build` script, you need to make sure it's rerun after each file modification.
+**Note:** Once you generate the hashes using the `npm run hash` script, you need to make sure it's rerun after each file modification.

 #### Example: